Month: July 2016

 A week’s holiday in Bergerac in the Dordogne Valley in France gave little opportunity for nature photos, especially as I was restricted to a “tourist” camera and lenses.
 However; I wasn’t going to waste any opportunities and captured the Black Redstart in the garden, Pied Wagtails on the river and a few butterflies,damselflies and dragonflies.…

+Giant hogwood, nettles in flower, wild raspberries in fruit, blackberries forming, Indian Balsam and lots of other interesting flora.
+Damselflies (Beautiful Demoiselle mainly).
 Two sightings of Kingfisher.
 More ducklings on the lake and lots of interesting colours of the Mallards moulting.
 Thanks to Nigel for pointing out the hook feather on the drake.
 Grey Heron…

 WWT Slimbridge – Slimbridge Wetlands Centre I used to be very bored when I went to Slimbridge as a kid.
 How views can change!
 I still have some reservation about the birds in captivity but do recognise how important all of this is.
 Highlights were the Avocets, Ruff and Redshank in their own pen (safe…